libhand/libhand/README.md

 - poses - contains some example hand poses as YAML files, to be used with the pose_designer and the example code for both C++ and MATLAB.

-- install_help - contains some utilities to make installing the LibHand dependecies easier.

 Citation
 ----------------------------------------